Cajun and Creole

-Cajun and Creole cuisines are both deeply rooted in the rich history and culture of Louisiana.
+Cajun and Creole cuisines are deeply rooted in Louisiana's rich history and culture.
 While they share some similarities, there are also some distinct differences between the two.

-Let's start with Cajun cuisine.
-It originated from the Acadian people who were expelled from Canada and settled in Louisiana.
-Cajun dishes are known for their bold and robust flavors, often featuring ingredients like bell peppers, onions, celery, and plenty of spices.
-Some classic Cajun dishes include gumbo, Jambalaya, and crawfish étouffée.
-Our Cajun Rice pairs well with so many main dishes!
+Cajun dishes are known for their bold and robust flavors, often featuring ingredients like the Southern holy trinity (bell peppers, onions, and celery) and plenty of spices.
+Some classic Cajun dishes include gumbo, jambalaya, and crawfish étouffée.
+Our Cajun rice pairs well with so many main dishes!

 -